Acquisition of Sun Microsystems by Oracle Corporation: Resignations

 Several notable engineers resigned following the acquisition, including James Gosling, the creator of Java (resigned April 2010); Tim Bray, the creator of XML (resigned February 2010); Kohsuke Kawaguchi, lead developer of Hudson (resigned April 2010); and Bryan Cantrill, the co-creator of DTrace (resigned July 2010).

 While the deal was still pending regulatory approval, the JRuby team collectively resigned from Sun and moved to Engine Yard.

 In early 2010, the Drizzle DBMS team collectively resigned from Sun and moved to Rackspace.

 Most of Sun's executive management team, including CEO Jonathan Schwartz, resigned immediately after the acquisition was complete.
 John Fowler, Executive VP of Sun's systems group, remained at Oracle as Executive Vice President of Hardware Engineering.

 Simon Phipps, Sun's Chief Open Source Officer, left the company in March 2010.

 OpenSolaris and Solaris

 In early 2010, troubling signals began to emerge concerning the future of OpenSolaris, including its absence from Oracle product roadmaps.

 In August 2010, a leaked internal memo indicated that Oracle would no longer release OpenSolaris distributions, including the long-delayed pending release, OpenSolaris 2010.05.
 The same memo announced that Oracle would no longer release Solaris source code as it was developed, instead only publishing it after the release of each Solaris version.
 Since Oracle was no longer supporting all the development of an open version of Solaris, the OpenSolaris Governing Board disbanded shortly after this was revealed, ending the project.
 Independent development continues with the Illumos fork.

 On September 2, 2017, Phipps reported that Oracle had laid off virtually all of its Solaris core development staff, interpreting it as a sign that Oracle no longer intends to support future development of the platform.

+Oracle Solaris continues with free download and optional licence for support and updates.